driscollis/ObjectListView3/docs/gettingStarted.rst

 library.
 But, actually, we have quite a bit more than that.

 Without any extra work, sorting just works.
-Clicking on the column headers will sort and reverse sort the rows.
+Clicking on the column headers will sort and reverse sort the rows; right clicking will cancel sorting.
 The sort is accurate for the data type: when sorting by size, a song of 35 megabytes will come after a song of 9 megabytes.

 The control also understands 'model object' level operations.
 So, we can ask the control for the tracks that are selected (via the `GetSelectedObjects` method).